The Baby Ate a Bath Bomb!

 This Really Happened

-The mother of a 15-month-old girl called Poison Control because her child took a bite of a bath bomb.
+The mother of a 15-month-old girl called Poison Control because her daughter took a bite of a bath bomb.
 The girl quickly spit out the piece but had bubbles in her mouth.
-The child's mouth was rinsed out and she was fine.
+The girl's mouth was rinsed out and she was fine.
 The amount involved was small enough that she could be watched at home for minor mouth or throat irritation.
 A few sips of water were recommended.
-A follow-up call to Mom was made, and the little girl did not develop any effects.
+A follow-up call to the mother was made, and the little girl did not develop any effects.